-Mercury injection is used to calculate drainage capillary pressure for initializing reservoir simulations (J Leverett function) and to determine pore size distribution (EOR and rock typing).
+The Pc and pore size distribution module is used to calculate drainage capillary pressure for initializing reservoir simulations (J Leverett function) and to determine pore size distribution (EOR and rock typing).
 Entering data takes just a few minutes and computation is instantaneous.

-- ASCII files generated by experimental apparatus can be opened directly, - powerful data smoothing using spline functions, - calculation of three types of pore size distributions, - J Leverett functions, reservoir transition zone, and water cut, - estimation of permeability (Swanson and other correlations), - automatic reporting: all results are exported in an Excel file.
+- text files generated by the autopore apparatus version 1 can be opened directly, - powerful data smoothing using spline functions, - calculation of three types of pore size distributions, - calculation of J Leverett functions, reservoir transition zone, and water cut, - estimation of permeability (Swanson and other correlations), - automatic reporting: all results are exported in an Excel file.